binfalse/docker-auto-update/README.md

 This is a tool that helps you keeping your Docker images and containers up-to-date.
 It basically consists of three files:

-* [`/etc/cron.daily/docker-updater.sh` is the main script.](etc/cron.daily/docker-updater.sh) Placed in `/etc/cron.daily` it will regularly check for updates of your images.
+* [`/etc/cron.daily/docker-updater` is the main script.](etc/cron.daily/docker-updater) Placed in `/etc/cron.daily` it will regularly check for updates of your images.
-* [`/etc/default/docker-updater` configures the update tool.](etc/default/docker-updater) The `docker-updater.sh` will use this as a setup.
+* [`/etc/default/docker-updater` configures the update tool.](etc/default/docker-updater) The `/etc/cron.daily/docker-updater` will use this as a setup.
 At least you need to set the `ENABLED` variable to `1`, otherwise the update tool won't run.
 * [`/etc/docker-compose-auto-update.conf` lists Docker Compose environments.](etc/docker-compose-auto-update.conf) Add the paths to the `docker-compose.yml` files on your system, one per line.
-It will be read by the `docker-updater.sh` script and containers will be updated automatically.
+It will be read by the `/etc/cron.daily/docker-updater` script and containers will be updated automatically.

 You'll find [more information on the Docker Auto-Update tool in my blog](https://binfalse.de/2017/01/24/automatically-update-docker-images/).